joshwadle/My-solutions-to-precourse/Chapter_1_Python_Syntax/assignments/assignment_3.md

 - Writing and calling key 'magic' methods.
 - Importing a class as a module in iPython.

-If you are completely new to classes in Python, or want to practice, you can first complete an [introductory assignment](assignment_3_intro_class.md) that will walk through the creation of a `Complex` class.
 _______________________________________

 ## Questions & Answers